JoshuaWaldron215/HMBLtrash/replit.md

 ## Overview

-This is a full-stack web application for "Acapella Trash Removal powered by HMBL" - a residential trash pickup service.
+This is a full-stack web application for "Acapella Trash Removal powered by LEMDROIDS" - a residential trash pickup service.
 The application provides a complete business management system with customer booking, driver route management, admin oversight, and Stripe payment integration.
 Built with React frontend, Express backend, and in-memory storage for development.

 ## Recent Changes (July 2025)
+- ✓ Successfully migrated from Replit Agent to standard Replit environment
+- ✓ Updated branding from "powered by HMBL" to "powered by LEMDROIDS" across all components
 - ✓ Fixed TypeScript compilation errors and Express middleware types
 - ✓ Added graceful handling for missing Stripe API keys during development
 - ✓ Implemented mock payment responses for testing without live Stripe integration